 Let’s say you’ve seen a spike in your energy bills.
 If you know you’ve been using the heat pump more than usual, that would explain it.
 Otherwise, some component in your system is failing or needs replacement.

 You shouldn’t have to deal with a breakdown two or three times a year.
 If this has been happening to your heat pump, then a replacement will save you money in the long run.

 Constant Running and Lukewarm Air

 Sometimes, a constantly running heat pump could just result from a clogged air filter.
 Other times, it constantly runs simply because of cold outside temperatures.
 But if you notice the system running continuously and yet never reaches the desired temperature, the time may have come for a new system.

 Another possibility is that your heat pump doesn’t have the capacity to heat your home anymore.
 This is most common if you change the size of your home without adding additional HVAC capabilities.
 Talk to a professional about your current home needs and see if they recommend something different than you have.

 Outside of some noise when the heat pump cycles on and off, you shouldn’t hear anything.
 Grinding, banging, and squealing would definitely point to the need for a repair or possibly a new system altogether.

 Customer Satisfaction Guaranteed

 Heat pumps last about 10 to 15 years; if yours has reached that stage and displayed some of the above characteristics, then consider a replacement.
-Contact Sensigreen Heating & Air for a consultation on heating installation.
+Contact Sensigreen Heating, Cooling & Insulation for a consultation on heating installation.
 Our NATE-certified technicians can travel anywhere in the Opelika area and perform work that’s backed by a satisfaction guarantee.